-Generally I offer the catechetical program twice a year, between October-February (for reception at Pascha or Pentecost), and, respectively, between May-September (for reception at Nativity or Epiphany).
-Yet, they may be offered more often if there is a high number of catechumens.
-As soon as you will decide on becoming Orthodox and are made a catechumen, I will explain the classes to you.
-At that time you will also sign up for these classes with me.
+Our catechumenate process is offered in three different intensities, as it were.
+As this suggests, the difference between the three paths is one of duration and level of study, not one of content or scope.
+As soon as you will decide on becoming Orthodox and are made a catechumen, the Priest will explain the three programs to you.
+At that time you will also sign up for one of the programs.
 The catechumenate classes are required of all catechumens over the age of 14!
 (Younger kids will be received without classes.)
 Do keep in mind that your sponsor will accompany you throughout the program, so you must have the sponsor chosen before the program starts!
-Here is a description of the program, as I teach it.
+Here is the common content and scope of all three programs.

 What is Orthodoxy, especially in relation to other Christian faiths?
 This is an essential question.
 And a short answer is: In comparison to other Christian faiths Orthodoxy is not simply a replacement of certain convictions for others, of certain worship practices for others, a correct rearrangement of right ideas, an alternative way of seeing things, a different system of beliefs and practices, or a different method of reading the Scriptures.
 It is not all these simply because Orthodoxy is not a system, is not a method, and is not a sum of beliefs and practices.
 It is not external, formal, ethical, deductive, definitional, or intellectual.
 Our faith is life itself and it reaches down into all the sinews and corners of our souls.
 It is internal, inherited, informal, natural, ascetical, simple, therapeutic, and soteriological.
 It comes down to living—both in this world and the the world to come—the life which God has given us through his revelations from the beginning of time all the way through today, revelations to the forefathers, the patriarchs, the prophets, apostles, evangelists, ascetics, martyrs, etc. This life which God gave to our ancestors and which we inherit is the life of God himself.
 He has not simply taught them things, shown them ways, and given them commandments and liturgy, but in all these, he has given them his own being, his own life.
 The Orthodox faith lives the life of God.